cepalle/red-tetris/README.md

 #### Coverage

 WARNING: The actual set up will not give you the whole coverage of your tests, but only the coverage of imported modules.
-So beware of importing in test’s files all modules you have to test.
+So beware to import in test’s files all modules you have to test.

 ```
 npm run coverage